IBM/gdsc-sdk/bash/docs/ThirdPartyVendorsApi.md

 Get a list of all the actual trusted assets

-Get a list of roles, buckets or service principles, and their entitled permissions associated to your cloud environments connected to Guardium Insights SaaS DSPM.
+Get a list of roles, buckets or service principles, and their entitled permissions associated to your cloud environments connected to Guardium DSPM.

 ### Example